ouafcode/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - Task1: Write a function that replaces all occurrences of an element by another in a new list.

 - Task2: Write a function that adds all unique integers in a list (only once for each integer).

+- Task3: Write a function that returns a set of common elements in two sets.